173TECH/sayn/docs/project_examples/reddit_news_nlp.md

 The `wordcloud` task will have the following steps:

-* `Grouping texts`: aggregates article summaries and groups them by source (summaries are used instead of titles since they tend to be longer)
+* `Grouping texts`: aggregates article titles and groups them by source
 * `Generating clouds`: generates a wordcloud for each source, as well as the full dataset

 ###### RenderCloud Class